marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 A shocking part was the physical reaction, as I didn't know the concept of "[somatization](https://en.wikipedia.org/wiki/Somatization)".
 Mental health ***is*** physical health.
 The airplane call made my arms literally numb for several minutes.
 It was completely disconcerting and alarming.
 My physical strength later took a nosedive: I got ill and the worst back cramps of my life left me in bed for two days straight.
 The exhaustion lasted for weeks.
 My brain was ready to swim for kilometers, but frustratingly, my body refused.

 It's gotten much better through therapy, loved ones, and time.
-There are still shitty moments, and the story is ongoing.
-But I try to have a positive outlook, and brag about how great Aroa was to this day.
+There are still crappy moments, and the story is ongoing.
+But I try to have a Stoic and positive outlook, and brag about how great Aroa was to this day.
 She wanted to raise awareness about BPD, so I hope this post helps!

 At first, therapy may make things worse.
 It's like pulling all the shit out and mixing it together.
 But in the long term, you need it to heal.
 I thought of therapy as sitting in a white neat room with someone asking questions.
 The questions part remains true, but the environment in which they are asked can be quite flexible.
 Some find more comfort in sharing a beer with a laid-back therapist, while others prefer nature or among horses.
 This comes down to the fact that everyone deals with issues in their own way, and that's okay.